Security-Onion-Solutions/securityonion-docs/playbook.rst

 Putting a Play into Production
 ------------------------------

 When you are ready to start alerting on your Play, change the Status of the play to ``Active``.
-This will create :ref:`hive` case template and the :ref:`elastalert` config.
-Any edits made to the Play in Playbook will automatically update the :ref:`elastalert` configuration and :ref:`hive` case template.
+This will create the :ref:`elastalert` config.
+Any edits made to the Play in Playbook will automatically update the :ref:`elastalert` configuration.

 The Elastalert rules are located under ``/opt/so/rules/elastalert/playbook/<PlayID>.yaml``.
 Elastalert rules created by Playbook will run every 3 minutes, with a ``buffer_time`` of 15 minutes.